mvolkmann/blog/src/zig.md

 - a test runner
 - ability to target all platforms supported by LLVM, including WebAssembly

+Zig is not an object-oriented (OO) programming language.
+There is no support for defining classes, using inheritance, or using polymorphism.
+However, Zig does support defining structs with methods and for many applications that is close enough to OO.

 Andrew Kelly began work on Zig in August, 2015 (first commit).
 The first public release was in February, 2016.